Back/How I AI

 Custom prompt slide

-Step 4: Running an Investigation
+Running an investigation

 The custom Terminal UI made with Ink